 Steps to limit request body size in Apache:

-1. Pick a maximum body size in bytes for the affected URL or directory.
+1. Pick the maximum request body size in bytes for the affected endpoint or directory.

-2. Identify the virtual host configuration file that serves the upload endpoint.
+2. Identify the active virtual host configuration file for the upload URL.

 $ sudo apache2ctl -S